Top Ten 10cc Songs

 # 1 – I’m Not In Love

 To this day, fans still go crazy over this song.
 This was simply the most original pop song released in 1975.
 It remains one of the most original songs ever recorded.
-The song was the highlight of the band’s career in their quest to mix pop sensibility and original melody with daring techniques, superior arrangements, and recording skills.
+The song was the highlight of the band’s career, as they sought to blend pop sensibility and original melody with daring techniques, superior arrangements, and recording skills.
 Amazingly, it was not the first choice to be released as a single.

-Top 10cc Songs article published on Classic RockHistory.com©
+Top 10cc Songs article published on Classic RockHistory.com©2026

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business, or organization is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
 All photos used are either public domain creative commons photos or licensed officially from Shutterstock under license with ClassicRockHistory.com.
 All photo credits have been placed at the end of the article.
 Any theft of our content will be met with swift legal action against the infringing websites.